• Skip to primary navigation

 Recipe ingredients arranged on a table.

 • Bananas - Make sure your bananas are nice and ripe.
 Once they develop spots, they are ripe enough to use.
 The more they ripen, the sweeter they become, so you can decide how sweet you want your cookies to be.
-If you have more ripe bananas to use up, try my banana gingerbread muffins, 3 ingredient pancakes, or dairy free smoothie.
+If you have more ripe bananas to use up, try my banana gingerbread muffins or 3 ingredient pancakes.

 • All-natural peanut butter - We use unsweetened peanut butter for this recipe, as the ripe bananas and chocolate chips provide sweetness.